What Can You Do with an SOJC Degree?

 Our recent grads tell us that internships and other hands-on learning experiences make all the difference when it comes time to find a job.
 SOJC internship programs like the Charles Snowden Program for Excellence in Journalism, Portland Experience, and Media in Ghana can get your foot in the door at media outlets through the state and the world.
 You can even get credit!
 Want more options?
-Sign up for Handshake to browse our job and internship database for your next big break.
+Sign up for Handshake to browse our job and internship database and follow @SOJCCareers on Twitter.

 Ready to start searching for a job?
 SOJC Career Services has you covered.
 Located in SOJC Student Services in Allen Hall, our career specialists conduct workshops and one-on-one consultations to help undergrads research career options, draft a cover letter, prep for an interview, negotiate a salary, and all the steps in between.
 You can also visit the UO Career Center to broaden your search or sign up for a workshop.

 “Take advantage of all of the opportunities the SOJC has to offer.
 Being as involved as possible with things that interest you is a huge way to not only build your resume and portfolio but also make the most of your college experience.”